shopsys/shopsys/docs/model/how-to-work-with-money.md

 For multiplication and division, the other parameter has to be an integer or a numeric string (as they are able to represent decimal numbers precisely), not a float.

 The scale (number of decimal places) of the result is assigned automatically to all operations except division, keeping the results as precise as possible.
-Results of a division may be inexpressible with a finite decimal (eg. 1 / 3 = 0.3333...), so it's up to the user to specify the requested scale.
+Results of a division may be inexpressible with a finite decimal (e.g., 1 / 3 = 0.3333...), so it's up to the user to specify the requested scale.

 - scale of the result of `add` and `subtract` is the *maximal scale* of both money values
 - scale of the result of `multiply` is the *sum of scales* of both money values
 - scale of the result of `divide` must be *explicitly specified*, the last decimal place will be rounded to minimize the error

 !!! note
-    The scale of the money amount is always preserved - `getAmount` will use all decimal places of its scale (eg. zero money with scale 6 would return `0.000000`).
+    The scale of the money amount is always preserved - `getAmount` will use all decimal places of its scale (e.g., zero money with scale 6 would return `0.000000`).

 ### Rounding